TheSpaceDevs/spaceflightnewsapi/README.md

 ![GitHub package.json version (branch)](https://img.shields.io/github/package-json/v/spaceflightnewsapi/spaceflightnewsapi/development)
 ![Uptime Robot ratio (30 days)](https://img.shields.io/uptimerobot/ratio/m782215986-8b4d4ce5cf97cc49945e10b8)

-# Spacelaunch News API
+# Spaceflight News API

-Spacelaunch News API was created as a solution for my problem when I wanted to develop an app for Spaceflight News: many (great!) news sites with different API's.
+Spaceflight News API was created as a solution for my problem when I wanted to develop an app for Spaceflight News: many (great!) news sites with different API's.

 To make it easier for myself, I began a project that would aggegrate metadata from those news sites and publish them through an API.
 Since there are others that might benefit from this API, I decided make the API publicly available.